zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 7. If the *Parent Name Server IP* set is non-empty then do:
    1. Extract the name server IP list.
-   2. Return the following from the method:
+   2. Return the following from the Method:
       1. The extracted list of name server IP addresses (parent zone name servers).
    3. Exit these test procedures.

 8. If the *Parent Name Server IP* set is empty then do:
-   1. Return the following from the method:
+   1. Return the following from the Method:
       1. Undefined value.
 (Parent name severs cannot be determined.)
    3. Exit these test procedures.